DLehenbauer/pico-sdcard-bootloader/README.md

 4. If found, it validates the UF2 file and writes it to flash.
 5. The stage 3 bootloader jumps to the normal program area.

-The bootloader preserves itself during firmware updates by skipping the normal stage 2 bootloader included in the .uf2 file.
-It also checks that the new firmware does not overwrite the last 64kB where the stage 3 bootloader resides.
+During firmware updates, the bootloader preserves itself by restoring its modified stage 2 bootloader and protecting the last 64kB of flash where it resides.

-## Tips and Caveats

-When working with this bootloader, keep these important points in mind:
+## Important Notes

-* **Preserving the bootloader**: If you flash the Pico using USB or an SWD debugger (like Picoprobe or Debug Probe), it will overwrite the custom stage 2 bootloader.
-To restore SD card update functionality, you will need to reinstall [bootloader.uf2](dist/bootloader.uf2).
+* **USB/SWD Flashing Overwrites Bootloader**: The bootloader only preserves itself during SD card updates.
+If you flash the Pico using USB or an SWD debugger (like Picoprobe or Debug Probe), it will overwrite the custom bootloader.
+To restore SD card update functionality, reinstall [bootloader.uf2](dist/bootloader.uf2).

-* **Write-protected UF2 files**: If the 'firmware.uf2' file on your SD card is write-protected, the bootloader will not be able to delete it after flashing.
-This can be useful when updating multiple devices with the same card, but may cause slower startup times if you leave the SD card inserted.
-This happens because the bootloader will repeatedly check if the UF2 file differs from the installed firmware.
+* **Read-Only Firmware File**: If the 'firmware.uf2' file is read-only, the bootloader cannot delete it after flashing.
+This is useful for updating multiple devices with the same card but may slow startup times if the card remains inserted, as the bootloader checks the UF2 file against installed firmware on each boot.

 ## Customizing